-- The Academic Dean will review the student’s petition and consult the instructor(s) as needed to decide whether to approve the student’s petition, and inform the student of the final decision.
+- The Academic Dean will review the student’s petition and consult the instructor(s) to decide whether to approve the student’s petition and inform the student of the final decision.

-- The petition may be reviewed by the course instructor(s), with any appropriate evaluation methods in deciding whether to grant the petition.
+- The petition may be reviewed by the course instructor(s) with appropriate evaluation methods in deciding whether to grant the petition.

 Vision Science Student Handbooks